 Stieva-A Side Effects

-Note: This page contains side effects data for the generic drug tretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Stieva-A.
+Note: This document contains side effect information about tretinoin topical.
+Some dosage forms listed on this page may not apply to the brand name Stieva-A.

-As well as its needed effects, tretinoin topical (the active ingredient contained in Stieva-A) may cause unwanted side effects that require medical attention.
+Along with its needed effects, tretinoin topical (the active ingredient contained in Stieva-A) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - redness of skin (mild)